The 5 Pillars of Successful Social Engineering Attacks

 Want to learn more about how to successfully hack the human brain and the necessary tools to do so?
 Catch a replay of the EH-Net Live! webinar “A Perfect Crime: The Tech and Psych of Effective Phishing” with Erich Kron of KnowBe4.

-Still a stranger to all things SE but curious to know more?
+Are you a little unsure of how social engineer affects cyber security but want to learn more?
 Get a primer into the science of SE and how to carve a career in this field in this webinar replay “The Future of Social Engineering” with Chris Hadnagy (aka @HumanHacker on Twitter)